Budget: Euro 37.9 million

 National systems are networked into a regional information sharing platform for police.
-This will allow the instant exchange of authorized police data among countries of the region, thereby enhancing cooperation and rapid police action.
+This allows the instant exchange of authorized police data among countries of the region, thereby enhancing cooperation and rapid police action.

-Another advantage of this centralized system is that police will be able to collate crime statistics more easily and analyze trends affecting the region.
-The insights will be used to develop effective anti-crime strategies.
+Another advantage of this centralized system is that police can collate crime statistics more easily and analyze trends affecting the region.
+The insights are used to develop effective anti-crime strategies.

-Each national police data system will be connected to INTERPOL’s secure, global police communications system (I-24/7) through the country’s National Central Bureau.
-As such, officers will be able to share authorized national data globally and to perform checks against INTERPOL’s databases.
+Each national police data system is connected to INTERPOL’s secure, global police communications system (I-24/7) through the country’s National Central Bureau.
+As such, officers can share authorized national data globally and perform checks against INTERPOL’s databases.

 This capacity has the potential to reveal connections between crimes and criminals that would not previously have been possible.
 For example, an officer performing a name check on a national suspected of drug trafficking may learn that the individual is wanted by another country, beyond the region, for similar criminal activities.

-Interconnection through I-24/7 will help strengthen the operational link between West African law enforcement and the rest of the world, which is crucial to effectively combating transnational organized crime and terrorism.
+Interconnection via INTERPOL’s I-24/7 helps strengthen the operational link between West African law enforcement and the rest of the world, which is crucial to effectively combating transnational organized crime and terrorism.

-The Programme has been fully funded by the European Union since its outset in 2012, first under the Instrument contributing to Stability and Peace then under the EU Emergency Trust Fund for Africa.
+The Programme has been fully funded by the European Union since its outset in 2012, first under the Instrument contributing to Stability and Peace (IcSP),then under the EU Emergency Trust Fund for Africa.

 In July 2015, the EU and ECOWAS agreed to further support the full rollout of the WAPIS System in all ECOWAS countries and Mauritania under the 11th European Development Fund (EDF, EU-West Africa Regional Indicative Programme).
-EDF support has been available since November 2017 for 55 months and will cover activities in all ECOWAS countries and Mauritania.
+EDF support has been available since November 2017 and has been extended beyond the initial 55 months until November 2023.
+It will cover activities in all ECOWAS countries and Mauritania.

-November 2017: Under the 11th European Development Fund, WAPIS entered its third phase which will last for 55 months with the full rollout in all ECOWAS member states and Mauritania.
+November 2017: Under the 11th European Development Fund, WAPIS entered its third phase which lasted for 55 months with the full rollout in all ECOWAS member states and Mauritania.

-September 2016: Launch of the national WAPIS and inauguration of the data centre in Ghana.
+September 2016: Launch of the national WAPIS and inauguration of the Data Collection and Registration Center in Ghana (Accra).

 May 2016: The Programme entered a 15-month intermediary phase under the EU Emergency Trust Fund for Africa, initiating work with Burkina Faso, Chad, Côte d’Ivoire and Mauritania.

-September 2015: Inauguration of the data collection centre in Mali, Niger and Benin.
+September 2015: Inauguration of the Data Collection and Registration Centers in Mali, Niger and Benin.

 September 2013: Start of the second phase of WAPIS and its implementation in four pilot countries (Benin, Ghana, Niger, Mali) under the EU Emergency Trust Fund for Africa.